MasonDarcy/ShellChat/README.md

 ## Implementation

+## Implementation

 ShellChat is implemented in Javascript.
-React front-end, Express.js and MongoDB back-end.
+React front-end and Express.js running in Node, with MongoDB.

+Other dependencies
+* code-mirror
+* yjs
+* commander

 Other dependencies
 * code-mirror